goodpink/goodpink.github.io/profile.md

 permalink: /profile/
 ---

 I am currently a research associate at the Institute of Industrial Science, the University of Tokyo.
-My research interests include computer vision (first-person vision and activity recognition) and human computer interaction.
+My research interests include computer vision (first-person vision and activity recognition), machine learning, and human computer interaction.

 ## Education
 - Ph.D. in Informatics @ Kyoto University, 2013